France in the Middle Ages: Saint Louis (1226–1270)

-King Henry III of England had not yet recognized the Capetian overlordship over Aquitaine and still hoped to recover Normandy and Anjou and reform the Angevin Empire.
+King Henry III of England had not recognized the Capetian overlordship over Aquitaine and still hoped to recover Normandy and Anjou and reform the Angevin Empire.
 He landed in 1230 at Saint-Malo with a massive force.
-Henry III's allies in Brittany and Normandy fell down because they did not dare fight their king, who led the counterstrike himself.
-This evolved into the Saintonge War (1242).

-Ultimately, Henry III was defeated and had to recognize Louis IX's overlordship, although the King of France did not seize Aquitaine from Henry III.
-Louis IX was now the most important landowner of France, adding to his royal title.
+Henry's allies in Brittany and Normandy fell down because they did not dare fight their king, who led the counterstrike himself.
+This evolved into the 1242 Saintonge War.
+Henry was defeated and had to recognize Louis' overlordship, although the king of France did not seize Aquitaine from Henry.
+Louis was now the most important landowner of France, adding to his royal title.
 There were some opposition to his rule in Normandy, yet it proved remarkably easy to rule, especially compared to the County of Toulouse which had been brutally conquered.
 The Conseil du Roi, which would evolve into the Parlement, was founded in these times.

-After his conflict with King Henry III of England, Louis established a cordial relation with the Plantagenet King.
-An amusing anecdote is about Henry III's attending the French Parlement, as Duke of Aquitaine; however, the King of England was always late because he liked to stop each time he met a priest to hear the mass, so Louis made sure no priest was on the way of Henry III.
-Henry III and Louis IX then started a long contest for who was the most faithful; this evolved to the point that none ever arrived on time to the Parlement, which was then allowed to debate in their absence.

-Saint Louis also supported new forms of art such as Gothic architecture; his Sainte-Chapelle became a very famous gothic building, and he is also credited for the Morgan Bible.

-The Kingdom was involved in two crusades under Saint Louis: the Seventh Crusade and the Eighth Crusade.
-Both proved to be complete failures for the French King.
-He died in the Eighth Crusade and Philip III became king.
+Louis supported new forms of art such as Gothic architecture; his Sainte-Chapelle became a very famous gothic building, and he is also credited for the Morgan Bible.
+The kingdom was involved in two crusades under Louis: the Seventh Crusade and the Eighth Crusade.
+Both proved to be complete failures for Louis.
+He died in the Eighth Crusade, and Philip III became king.

 The 13th century was to bring the crown important gains also in the south, where a papal-royal crusade against the region's Albigensian or Cathar heretics (1209) led to the incorporation into the royal domain of Lower (1229) and Upper (1271) Languedoc.
-Philip IV's seizure of Flanders (1300) was less successful, ending two years later in the rout of his knights by the forces of the Flemish cities at the Battle of the Golden Spurs near Kortrijk (Courtrai).